 The Eco-Schools programme was developed in 1994 on the basis of the need for involving young people in finding solutions to environmental and sustainable development challenges at the local level, as identified at the UN Conference on Environment and Development of 1992.
 The programme was initiated by Member organisations of the Foundation for Environmental Education with the support of the European Commission.

 The programme is now being implemented throughout the world: there are schools in Europe, Africa, North America, South America, Oceania and Asia.
 The number of Eco-Schools is growing as more and more schools take up the challenge and work towards improving their environment through education and action.
 Fifty-nine countries are now signed up to the Eco-Schools programme, sharing the same methodology and concept, and are identified by the Eco-Schools logo and Green Flag.

 The Eco-Schools Green Flag, awarded to schools with high achievement in their programme, is a recognised and respected eco-label for environmental education and performance.

 Here in Northern Ireland, the Eco-Schools Programme is operated by Keep Northern Ireland Beautiful, an environmental charity.
 The principal sponsor of Eco-Schools is SSE Airtricity with further funding and support provided by the Department of the Environment and other organisations.
 The majority of local councils and our delivery partners also offer invaluable practical support for the programme.

-Northern Ireland is ranked ninth out of the fifty-eight participating countries for number of Green Flag Status Schools.
+Northern Ireland is ranked ninth out of the fifty-nine participating countries for number of Green Flag Status Schools.
 We were also the first country in the world to award a Green Flag to one of its schools.
 This was Downpatrick Nursery on 15 June 1994.
 This is a fantastic achievement and one that Northern Ireland can be proud of.

 This is your opportunity to join an International programme with a rapidly growing community of schools all committed to Environmental Education and Sustainable Development.